 If you look at most world maps you will ponder how this is evidence, as the continents really don’t appear to ‘fit’ together very well.
 What you need to understand is that the vast majority of maps are drawn using a map projection that has the north and south poles (which are points) are a line the width of the map at the top and bottom.
 This means that the map distorts the true shape of the Earth’s land and oceans as you love closer to the poles.
 Some other map projections distort less, but have the map shape looking like segments of an orange.
 See here for a range of map projections.
 Check out the way Greenland changes size in each!

-What is more remarkable, if the next piece of evidence when added to the shape of continents.
+What is more remarkable, is the next piece of evidence when added to the shape of continents.

 Location of mountains and fossils

-What is remarkable, then you reassemble all the continents together, the ancient mountain ranges, many now eroded to their cores, and the location of rock types and fossils all match up.
+What is remarkable, when you reassemble all the continents together, the ancient mountain ranges (many now eroded to their cores) and the location of rock types and fossils all match up.

 Earthquakes and Volcanoes